zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 They are implicitely imported (as well as the special the function "_" for translation :ref:`internationalization`).

-The instance schema of an application is defined on all appobjects by a .schema class attribute set on registration.
+The instance schema is defined on all appobjects by a .schema class attribute set on registration.
 It's an instance of :class:`yams.schema.Schema`.

 Entity type
 ~~~~~~~~~~~